 Nobody makes treatments quite like Diego Contreras.
-In the two years since he left BBDO NY, Diego has directed commercial projects for high-profile clients including Lincoln, GE, Reebok, and more.
+In the years since he left BBDO NY, Diego has directed commercial projects for high-profile clients including Lincoln, GE, Reebok, and more.
 An impressive résumé for anyone, let alone someone relatively new to the game.
 And while there are plenty of reasons for his success (an insane work ethic, for one), we’re pretty sure one of the biggest reasons is his devotion to creating meticulous, beautiful, vision-packed treatments.
 For Diego, these treatments are more than just sales tools.
 They’re essential creative exercises through which directors not only express their vision — they discover it.

 We asked Diego to share some lessons he’s learned about creating treatments for commercial films.

 I’ve learned to avoid starting my treatments with visuals.
 I’ll write as many thoughts and ideas as possible in a Word doc, and then I’ll use that as my inspiration to find the visuals later.
 The problem with going with images first is that you’re apt to repeat what somebody else has already done.
 We’re all guilty of pulling stills and references from the same beautiful films and spots we see on Vimeo.
 That’s why so much of the work starts to look the same.
 You begin to see familiar shots, angles, and locations popping up in different projects.